Peng-Protocol/Dexhune-SS/ShockSpace/Specifications/ShockSpace.md

 - closeLongPosition

 Closes the user's long position with profit or loss.
-Leverage amount is completely erased once payout is calculated.

 Calculates payout as;